zazuum/xlsxgrep/README.md

 ## Owerview

-*xlsxgrep* is a CLI tool to search text in XLSX and XLS files.
+*xlsxgrep* is a CLI tool to search text in XLSX, XLS and ODS files.
 It works similarly to Unix/GNU Linux *grep*.

 ## Features